Ollebo/termo/README.md

 # Termo ?

-I having some hard work to describe it if you have a netter world let me know.
+I having some hard work to describe it if you have a better world let me know.

 Well its a fridge with a heater inside and they are controlled by a raspberry pie to keep the temp constant.
 First task was to keep a perfect temp for making beer but then someone... come up with the ide that is also good for growing plants..